-Eugene Nadeau had suffered a deep vein thrombosis blood clot in July of 2015, and after some complications, he became ill and was rushed from his home in Minerva, Texas, to the emergency room at Scott & White Memorial Hospital – Temple on Christmas day.
+Eugene Nadeau had suffered a deep vein thrombosis blood clot in July of 2015, and after some complications, he became ill and was rushed from his home in Minerva, Texas, to the emergency room at Scott & White Medical Center – Temple on Christmas day.

 Eugene had previously outlined advance directives for palliative care, so that in the case of unpredictable circumstances, his quality of life would be upheld.
 After Eugene was monitored in the ICU for dialysis, he was transferred to the second floor south tower where our paths would cross and lives would change forever.